utreah/foundationproject2/README.md

 7. **Bug Squashing:** I've been fixing various bugs to keep the app running smoothly.
 And also added more bugs to squash later on XD

+8. **No More Karen:** Now owners can remove item from basket to satisfy their customers.

 ## Coming Up

 1. **Delete Item from Basket:** Soon, you'll be able to remove items from your basket.
+[ADDED]

 2. **Information Button for Each Section:** I will be adding an information button to provide details for each section.